-The study found that out Community involvement and Sustainability of Donor funded food projects correlated security positively and significantly (r=0.548, p=0.000).
-The study findings also indicated that majority of the respondents stated that they were involved in the various stages of project planning and implementation.
+The study found out that Community involvement and Sustainability of Donor funded food security projects correlated positively and significantly (r=0.548, p=0.000).
+The study findings also indicated that majority of the respondents stated that they were involved in the various stages planning project implementation.
 That is to say therefore community involvement enhances engagement initiatives of the projects which are mainly achieved through taking an active role in identifying their needs and prioritizing those needs, mobilizing internal and external resources and implementing activities towards achieving their objectives.
 Involvement also helps promote self-reliance thus reducing dependency on the outside agencies and thus it improves efficiency.
-Community involvement decreases complaints on management issues in the projects as it encourages greater transparency and accountability and thus it enhances service delivery.
+Community involvement complaints decreases on management issues in the projects as it encourages greater transparency and accountability and thus it enhances service delivery.

-Most of the community members were involved in the implementation of the community projects in all the phases despite them not being given a chance to generate ideas and there was a strong positive correlation between Community involvement and sustainabilitv of donor funded community projects.
-This shows that the customers are verv important when it comes to project implementation since they are the main beneficiaries.
+Most of the community members involved in implementation of the community projects in all the phases despite them not being given a chance to generate ideas and there was a strong positive correlation between involvement Community and sustainability of donor funded community projects.
+This shows that the customers are very important when it comes to project implementation since they are the main beneficiaries.